Consumer Medicine Information

 You may experience an allergic reaction.

-Do not take ACCUPRIL if you are diabetic or have kidney problems and are currently taking a medicine called aliskiren.
-This
+Do not take Accupril if you are currently taking a blood pressure lowering medicine containing aliskiren or with medicines

 You may experience severe side effects.